Beverly Cleary, beloved author who chronicled schoolyard scrapes and feisty kids, dies at 104

 In recent years, Mrs. Cleary’s birthday became a reading holiday of sorts, with libraries and schools across the country celebrating it as Drop Everything and Read Day.

 She graduated with a bachelor’s degree in English in 1938 from the University of California at Berkeley.
 After receiving a second bachelor’s degree, in library science, from the University of Washington in 1939, she became a children’s librarian in Yakima.

-She later settled in California’s Berkeley Hills, where she devoted herself to writing full time with the encouragement of her husband, Clarence Cleary, an accountant she married in 1940.
+Mrs. Cleary later settled in California’s Berkeley Hills, where she devoted herself to writing full time with the encouragement of her husband, Clarence Cleary, an accountant she married in 1940.
 He died in 2004.
 Survivors include their two children, Malcolm and Marianne; three grandchildren; and a great-grandchild.

 In “My Own Two Feet,” Mrs. Cleary recalled a brief feeling of anxiety while working on her first book.